NREL/streamm-tools/doc/source/_static/structures.rst

 A little easier than adding everything by hand

 Now let's set some groups.
-This is a little unnecessary for methane, but it will come in super helpful if you a large simulation of thousands of molecules.
+This is a little unnecessary for methane, but it will come in super handy if you have a large simulation of thousands of molecules.

 To do this we will set the residue variable for each particle.